 Try the net price calculator in the Financial Aid pages and use the information below to sketch out your MS in ED: Information Technology budget.

-For on-campus courses, tuition and fees are combined in a per-credit rate, $597 starting fall 2016 for resident tuition.
-In addition to those fees, students taking 6 hours or more are assessed a $131.00 health service fee.
+For on-campus courses, tuition and fees are combined in a per-credit resident rate, $657 starting fall 2018.
+In addition to those fees, students taking 6 hours or more are assessed a $139.00 health service fee.

-Students who are taking online courses will not be charged campus fees but may be charged fees related to that course (such as for materials or supplies.)
+You can take all/most of your courses online, which lends itself to fewer fees.
+Students who are taking only online courses will not be charged campus fees but may be charged fees related to that course (such as for materials or supplies).

 Find more information about costs on the Financial Aid Department’s pages.

 A $300 one-time matriculation fee is assessed on all new graduate students.

 Graduate Student Assistant Positions are a form of student employment, earning a compensation package including both salary and tuition remission for the performance of research or teaching services to the University as part of a student’s academic and professional training and development.
 More information is available on our Graduate Assistant page.

 Apply for Fall 2019 positions (deadline April 1, 2019)

 Apply today for an opportunity to receive a minimum of $1,000 and a maximum of $3,500 scholarship for your first term of enrollment.
 (Exception: Students whose first term of enrollment was summer 2018 are eligible to apply for the fall scholarship.)
 Recipients of the scholarship must be enrolled in at least 6 credits during their term of support and have a current GPA of 3.25.
 This scholarship can only be used by students taking graduate coursework toward a degree from Western Oregon University.
 Scholarships will be awarded by Graduate Programs in a competitive process.
 This scholarship is non-renewable.